seinecle/blog/_posts/2025-09-04-ai-robotics-china.md

 ---
 layout: post
-title: "Nano banana, China and living standards"
+title: "AI, robotics, China and economic development"
-permalink: /nano-banana-china-living-standards/
+permalink: /ai-robotics-china-development/
 published: true
 date_readable: 04 September 2025
 last_modified_at_readable: 04 September 2025
-categories: [AI, generative AI, gemini, google, nano banana, china, robotics, unemployment, automation]
+categories: [AI, generative AI, china, robotics, unemployment, automation]
 ---

-These are personal notes on latest news on generative AI (late August / early September) and on fundamental trends behind these news.
+These are personal notes on the latest news on generative AI (late August / early September) and on fundamental trends behind this news.
 This is a follow-up to [this post](/three-impacts-of-genAI-on-software-applications/).

 # Robotics and generative AI: interlinked
 I remember an impactful talk in 2017 by [Laurent Alexandre](https://fr.wikipedia.org/wiki/Laurent_Alexandre) for a commission of the French Senate, where he hammered the economic significance of AI.